snadi/CodeAnalysisDemos/ReadMe.md

 }
 ```

-3. Run `./srcML/bin/srcml rotate.cpp -o rotate.xml` -- This will create the rotate.xml file
+3. Run `srcml rotate.cpp -o rotate.xml` -- This will create the rotate.xml file
 4. Display `rotate.xml`.
 If your editor does not properly format the xml, you can use [https://www.freeformatter.com/xml-formatter.html](https://www.freeformatter.com/xml-formatter.html)
 5. Let's start querying!
-	* `./srcML/bin/srcml --xpath "//src:function/src:name" rotate.xml` -- lists the names of all functions
+	* `srcml --xpath "//src:function/src:name" rotate.xml` -- lists the names of all functions
-	* `./srcML/bin/srcml --xpath "//src:function[src:parameter_list[count(src:parameter) = 2]]/src:name" rotate.xml` -- lists the functions with exactly 2 parameters.
+	* `srcml --xpath "//src:function[src:parameter_list[count(src:parameter) = 2]]/src:name" rotate.xml` -- lists the functions with exactly 2 parameters.
 Should not have any output in current example